WHAT IS SHORT PRINT BASEBALL CARDS

 The short print cards are intentionally left unknown to collectors until the full set is found and checked against official checklist guides.
 Top mainstream rookies, stars and key subsets are often the subjects of short prints to add scarcity and intrigue.
 For example, in recent years some of the most coveted short prints have included cards of superstars like Mike Trout, Mookie Betts, Shohei Ohtani and Fernando Tatis Jr. from their early career seasons.

-Read also: 1974 TOPPS BASEBALL CARDS SET
+Read also: WHAT BASEBALL CARDS ARE WORTH MONEY TODAY

 Some manufacturers like Topps and Panini actually announce and document the specific short print cards in checklist card guides released after a set is on the market.
 This confirms which cards collectors should watch for.
 The print runs are still kept private so the exact quantities remain a mystery.
 The lack of precise numbers fuels debate, detective work and discussion among hardcore collectors trying to find and trade for these rare shorts.